Naresuan: Wars with the Taungoo Dynasty

 In 1581, Bayinnaung died, and was succeeded by his son Nanda Bayin.
 Nanda's uncle Viceroy Thado Minsaw of Ava then rebelled in 1583, forcing Nanda Bayin to call upon the viceroys of Prome, Taungoo, Chiang Mai, Vientiane, and Ayutthaya for assistance in suppressing the rebellion.
 On 2 February 1584, Naresuan left with his troops to Bago as ordered, and arrived at the border only in April.
 According to Damrong, this raised Nanda's suspicions, who ordered his son, the Maha Uparaja Mingyi Swa, to remain in the capital and kill Naresuan.
 The Burmese chronicles say that Nanda made the decision to have Mingyi Swa guard Pegu prior to his march to Ava on 25 March 1584.

 According to Damrong, Naresuan reached Kraeng the border town, where he learned that Phraya Ram and Phraya Kiet had been sent by the Maha Uparat to attack Naresuan from the rear while Maha Uparat attacked from the front.
 Naresuan called a council, which included priests, Phraya Kiat, Phraya Ram, and other Mons.
 Naresuan then "poured water on the earth from a gold goblet to proclaim to the devatas in the presence of the persons assembled, that from that day forth Siam had severed friendship with Hongsawadi and was no longer in amity as of yore."

 According to Damrong, Naresuan then levied the Mons to join his campaign and marched onto Bago, intending to free the Siamese families held captive there.
 However, Nanda Bayin had already defeated the viceroy of Inwa and was returning to his capital.
 Naresuan then retreated after freeing about 10,000 families.
 Mingyi Swa pursued with Surakamma in the advance element.
 The Burmese caught up with the Siamese at the Satong River.
 There Surakamma was killed by "the royal gun used by Somdet Phra Naresuan while crossing the Satong river".
 This sent the Maha Uparat's troops into a panicked retreat, prompting him to return to the capital.

 Naresuan then held the "ceremony of swearing allegiance" with the people of Sukhothai, drinking water from the sacred pond of Puay Si.
 His forces then took Sawankhalok.
 In 1584 Naresuan brought down all of the men from the northern provinces to the Siamese capital of Ayutthaya in preparation for the attack of the Bago army.

+Chusak Satienpattanodom sets those events in a longer local frame.
+On his account the rulers of Phichai and Sawankhalok had risen against Naresuan in 1581, using Sawankhalok as their base.
+He reads the removal of 1584 as leaving the northern towns empty, and makes it the direct cause of the end of the Sangkhalok ceramic industry at Si Satchanalai, together with the return of Chinese wares to the market.
+In 1592, after the elephant duel, Luang Cha was appointed to hold Sawankhalok, but on his reading the town recovered only in part and the old city was never reoccupied.